junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

        result = app.acquire_token_silent(["User.Read"], account=chosen)
    ```

 3. If there is no suitable token in the cache or you've chosen to skip the previous step, send a request to Azure AD to get a token.
-There are different methods based on your client type and scenario.
-A sample flow can look like this:
+There are different methods based on your client type and scenario, but for the purposes of the example we're showing how to use [`acquire_token_interactive`](xref:msal.application.PublicClientApplication.acquire_token_interactive) which will prompt the user to provide their credentials.

    ```python
    if not result: